sivafx/sivafx/README.md

   - **Web Frameworks**: Django REST framework for building APIs
   - **Data Handling**: Pandas, NumPy for data manipulation and analysis
   - **IDEs**: PyCharm, VS Code
+- **Projects**:
+  1. **Blogging Platform**: A Django-based blog site with features like user authentication, comments, and post management.
+  2. **Inventory Management System**: A tool to manage stock levels, orders, and suppliers for small businesses.
+  3. **Social Media Dashboard**: An analytics dashboard for tracking social media engagement and metrics.
+  4. **Weather Forecast App**: A Flask-based app that pulls real-time weather data from an API and displays forecasts.
+  5. **Task Management Tool**: A project management app with task assignments, due dates, and progress tracking.

 ### 3. **PHP Fullstack** 🌐
 - **Frontend**: HTML, CSS, JavaScript, and frameworks like Bootstrap or Vue.js